juji-io/datalevin/doc/rules.md

 where rules run in their strongly connected components (stratum) in the correct topological sort order.

+### Magic set rewrite

+We implements the well known magic sets rule rewrite algorithm [1] [2] that add magic rules to leverage bound variables to avoid generating unnecessary intermediate results in SNE.
+The rewrite is enabled only when it is effective.

 ### Seeding tuples (new)

 Compared with a standalone SNE engine, Datalevin rule engine is part of the